COVID-19 Vaccine - an outlook of a GP

 - Please do not contact the NHS for a vaccine, your local vaccination hub will contact you when it is your turn.

 - When you are contacted, please attend your appointment on time.

 At Holborn Medical Centre we are contacting patients by phone and text.
 You will be contacted by a vaccination hub which may be a local GP surgery, hospital or community centre.
 If your contact details have changed recently make sure you contact your GP surgery and update these as soon as possible.

 When you are contacted, you will be provided with details about where to go.
 It could be at your usual GP practice, or at a different location in your community.
 No matter where you are told to go, the location will be safe and secure.
 The vaccine will be free of charge.
 Do not trust anyone who is offering you the vaccine for a price.

 Vaccines sometimes produce mild side effects such as fever and pain at the site of injection.
 These are normal and don’t affect everyone.
 The three available Covid-19 vaccines in thr UK (Moderna, Pfizer, Oxford/Astra Zeneca) have all been through rigorous safety testing.
 You won’t be able to choose which vaccine you get however all have been proven to be safe and effective.

-For more information on the Covid-19 vaccines, including its safety and efficacy, please visit NHS website here.
+For more information on the COVID-19 vaccines, including their safety and efficacy, please visit the NHS website here.
 If you have any questions that cannot be answered by the information contained in the link above then please contact your GP who will be happy to help you.